BobTheTerrible/ebs-autoscale/README.md

     "initial-size-gb": 50,          ## The size in GB of the first ebs volume "max-size-gb": 500,             ## The maximum, combined size in GB of the filesystem "ebs-max-attached-volumes": 16, ## The maximum number of allowed volumes for the instance.
 This should reflect the maximum allowed number of volumes defined by AWS.
 Currently defaults to 16
     "ebs-max-created-volumes": 5    ## The maximum number of volumes to recruit for this filesystem.
-An error will be thrown if this is exceeded
   }
 }
 ```